 We begin by estimating the portion of alumni who are employed in the workforce.
-To estimate the historical employment patterns of alumni in the county, we use the following sets of data or assumptions: 1) settling-in factors to determine how long it takes the average student to settle into a career;14 2) death, retirement, and unemployment rates from the National Center for Health Statistics, the Social Security Administration, and the Bureau of Labor Statistics; and 3) state migration data from the Internal Revenue Service.15 The result is the estimated portion of alumni from each previous year who were still actively employed in the county as of FY 2021-22.
+To estimate the historical employment patterns of alumni in the county, we use the following sets of data or assumptions: 1) settling-in factors to determine how long it takes the average student to settle into a career;14 2) death, retirement, and unemployment rates from the National Center for Health Statistics, the Social Security Administration, and the Bureau of Labor Statistics; and 3) state migration data from the Internal Revenue Service.15 The result is the estimated portion of alumni from each previous year who were still actively employed in the county as of FY 2022-23.

 The next step is to quantify the skills and human capital that alumni acquired from the colleges.
 We use the students' production of CHEs as a proxy for accumulated human capital.
-The average number of CHEs completed per student in FY 2021-22 was 13.6.
-To estimate the number of CHEs present in the workforce during the analysis year, we use the colleges' historical student headcount over the past 38 years, from FY 1984-85 to FY 2021-22.
-We apply a 38-year time horizon to include all alumni active in the county workforce who have not reached the average retirement age of 67.
-The time horizon, or number of years in the workforce, is calculated by subtracting the SDCCD students' average age from the retirement age of 67.
+The average number of CHEs completed per student in FY 2022-23 was 13.0.
+To estimate the number of CHEs present in the workforce during the analysis year, we use the college's historical student headcount over the past 35 years, from FY 1988-89 to FY 2022-23.
+We apply a 35-year time horizon to include all alumni active in the county workforce who have not reached the average retirement age of 67.
+The time horizon, or number of years in the workforce, is calculated by subtracting the SDCCD's oldest student cohort average age from the retirement age of 67.
 However, because the alumni impact is based on credits achieved and not headcount, we calculate and use an average age per credit rather than per student.
-We then inform this average age by the historical student average age from the SDCCD's economic impact study conducted by Lightcast for FY 2005-06.
+We then inform this average age by the historical student average age from other the SDCCD's economic impact studies conducted by Lightcast.
+We then inform this average age by the historical student average age from SDCCD's economic impact studies conducted by Lightcast for previous years including most recently FY 2021-22, FY 2020-21, and FY 2019-20.

-We multiply the 13.6 average CHEs per student by the headcounts that we estimate are still actively employed from each of the previous years.
+We multiply the 13.0 average CHEs per student by the headcounts that we estimate are still actively employed from each of the previous years.
 16 Students who enroll at the colleges more than one year are counted at least twice in the historical enrollment data.
 However, CHEs remain distinct regardless of when and by whom they were earned, so there is no duplication in the CHE counts.
-We estimate there are approximately 20.9 million CHEs from alumni active in the workforce.
+We estimate there are approximately 20 million CHEs from alumni active in the workforce.